No Starch Press · Early Access Available Now

 Capable by default.
 Reliable by design.

 If you’re a practitioner who has watched a promising AI demo fail to survive contact with production — where prompting hits its ceiling, retrieval isn’t enough, and the model still can’t be trusted with your domain — post-training is what you’ve been missing.
-This is a practical guide to turning foundation models into production-ready systems: reshaping behavior, aligning to your values, and deploying with confidence.
+This is a practical guide to turning foundation models into production-ready systems: reshaping behaviour, aligning to your values, and deploying with confidence.
 Each technique is taught concept-first, then implementation-through-code, so you understand not just what to run, but what you’re actually changing inside the model.

 §1